matloff/TidyverseSkeptic/README.md

 thus even worse relative to **data.table**.

-Matt's **data.table** package in a sense helped to "save" R.  At one point there were major concerns that R could not handle Big Data, with calls from some in favor of Python instead.
+Matt's **data.table** package in a sense helped to "save" R.  At one point a few years ago there were major concerns that R could not handle Big Data, with calls from some in favor of Python instead.
 The **data.table** package showed that R could do quite well in large datasets.
-This really aided in R's being adopted by various large companies, and likely played some role in the creation of the R Consortium, which funds R projects.
+This really aided in R's being adopted by various large companies, and likely played some role in the creation of the R Consortium, an industry-sponsored organizational that funds R projects.

 Yet, RStudio, which as noted is heavily engaged in educational activities, both with its own courses and in interacting with teachers of R, has